Shared CCTV Scheme

 How do I make a complaint?

-You can make a complaint about the Shared CCTV Scheme by emailing firstname.lastname@example.org or in writing to:
+You can make a complaint about the Shared Service CCTV Scheme by emailing email@example.com where it will be logged and handled in accordance with our complaints policy.
+Alternatively you can put your complaint in writing to:

 Huntingdonshire District Council